THE VOLGA GERMANS IN PORTLAND

 John's wife, Katharina, died in 1893.
 Her burial place is unknown.

-John married for the second time to Maria (Mary).
+John married again to Maria (Mary).
 Her family name is unknown.

 John Wagner